jennybacab/final/README.md

  git init to initiate git

- git nano filename.extension creates a file named file name with the especified extension
+ git nano filename.extension creates a file named file name with the especified extension and lets you type it, you would use ctrl+x to leave, y to save and then enter

- git add filename.extension adds it
+ git add filename.extension adds it to start tracking it

- git
+ git commit "this is the commit" lets you commit it

+ git push is used to upload

+ git clone https://github.com/example is used if you want to clone a directory

+ $ cat .gitignore *.[extension] *~ is used to tell git to ignore files with that extension and the second to ignore files ending with the symbol

+ git diff gives the difference between files

+ git rm filename.extension removes the file

+ git log allows to see the history

+ git remote -v lets you see the remotes that are associated

+ git checkout -b branchname switches to a branch